 The MLitt/MA in German and Comparative Literature offers a unique opportunity to gain a comparative perspective on German literature through a joint qualification from the University of St Andrews and the University of Bonn in Germany.

 Postgraduate; leading to a Scottish Master of Letters (MLitt) and a German Master of Arts (MA)

 A good 2.1 Honours undergraduate degree in German Studies, English Studies or a related subject.
 If you studied your first degree outside the UK, see the international entry requirements.

 Applicants must be fluent in both German and English.
+English native speakers will be assessed in their German language skills in an interview at Bonn or St Andrews.
 German applicants and those with native languages other than English will need to provide an English certificate (Level C2, TOEFL, IELTS or equivalent).
 See English language tests and qualifications.

 The MLitt/MA in German and Comparative Literature is a two-year taught programme run jointly by the School of Modern Languages at St Andrews and the University of Bonn.
 The programme will deepen your knowledge of the latest thinking in literary and comparative studies and give you the research, communication and writing skills needed to embark on a PhD or top-level graduate career.

 Students spend their first year at the University of Bonn in Germany where they will take two compulsory modules on comparative literature and have a choice of optional modules covering a wide range of topics from medieval texts to current trends in German literature.

 Students will spend their second year at the University of St Andrews in Scotland, where one semester will be devoted to studying two compulsory and one optional module, and the second semester will be spent focused on writing an 18,000-word dissertation.